 How Are Nematodes Applied?

 The solution can be applied using a watering can, Hose End Sprayer, backpack or Pump Sprayer or through irrigation or misting systems.
 Mix nematodes into water and gently agitate.
 Apply when the sun is low on the horizon as the nematodes are photophobic and do not like direct light.
-See our video on how to apply nematodes here.

 To determine the mix rate of nematodes to water: